Shivansh2407/AWS-Machine-Learning-Foundations-Scholarship/Eligibility for Phase 2 Guide.md

 * Resume review from AWS (needs further confirmation)
 * You will be able to pursue the AWS Machine Learning Engineer Nanodegree Program and work with 3 projects
 * If you finish Phase 2, you will be awarded with a Nanodegree certificate
+* The scholarships awarded in Phase 2 will be for Udacity’s popular AWS Machine Learning Engineer Nanodegree program featuring new and refreshed content.

 ### Miscellaneous information
 * There are over 50,000 participants currently